wilson428/vote_studies/README.md

 ### fetch.py
 Options:
 `--session`: Session of Congress for which you want to download votes.
 Default is 113.
 `--rootdir`: Root directory of project.
 Default is output of ```os.getcwd()```

+### analyze.py
+Measure the voting co-incidence for every combination of lawmakers.

+Options:
+`--session`: Session of Congress for which you want to build a voting network.
+Default is 113.
+`--chamber`: Senate or House.
+Default is Senate.
+`--rootdir`: Root directory of project.
+Default is output of ```os.getcwd()```

+## Visualization
+This interactive uses d3's force-directed layout to form the network.